We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-What really sets the Impossible Burger apart from other vegan and vegetarian foods enriched with iron is that it provides heme iron.
-Heme iron is better absorbed by your body than the non-heme iron you get from plant foods.
+One quality that really sets the Impossible Burger apart from other vegan and vegetarian foods enriched with iron is that it provides heme iron.
+Your body can better absorb heme iron than the non-heme iron you typically get from plant foods (

-Moreover, soy leghemoglobin has been shown to have an equivalent bioavailability to the iron found in meat, so it’s a potentially important source of highly absorbable iron for those who don’t consume animal products (
+Moreover, soy leghemoglobin has been shown to have the same bioavailability as the iron found in meat, so it’s a potentially important source of highly absorbable iron for those who don’t consume animal products (

 The iron in the Impossible Burger is FDA-approved for use in food, although its long-term safety is still unknown.

 Suitable for plant-based diets

 The Impossible Burger is a good choice if you enjoy the taste of beef burgers but want to limit your intake of animal products.

-Given that Impossible Burgers are offered at certain restaurants and fast-food establishments, it’s a tasty and easy on-the-go meal choice for those following plant-based diets.
+Given that certain restaurants and fast-food establishments offer the Impossible Burger, it’s a tasty and easy on-the-go meal choice for those following plant-based diets.

 May be a more environmentally friendly choice

 Indeed, research shows that cattle farming is the largest contributor to greenhouse gas and ammonia emissions in the livestock industry (

 Greenhouse gas emissions from livestock farming contribute to climate change.
 This leads many climate experts to recommend that people eat a more plant-based diet in order to reduce pressure on the environment (

 Although the Impossible Burger offers some benefits, there are some downsides to consider as well.

 Concerns over plant-based heme

-Although soy leghemoglobin — the heme used in Impossible Burgers — has been deemed GRAS by the FDA, its long-term safety is still unknown.
+Although soy leghemoglobin — the heme used in Impossible Burgers — has been deemed GRAS by the FDA, its long-term safety is unknown.

 Current studies on soy leghemoglobin have been conducted only in animals and over short periods.

 For example, a 28-day study in rats found that those fed the equivalent of 750 mg/kg per day of soy leghemoglobin, which is more than 100 times greater than the 90th percentile estimated daily intake in humans, had no negative effects (

-However, it’s currently unknown whether this manufactured compound is safe for humans to eat over longer periods.
+However, it’s currently unknown whether this manufactured compound is safe for humans to eat over prolonged periods.

 Contains potentially allergenic ingredients

 The original Impossible Burger recipe contained wheat and soy, both of which are common food allergens.

 Concerns over GMOs